gedaipek/TechHive_Global_Project/README.md

 <img width="846" alt="338559122-9898efd1-3dfa-45d8-9f6c-f65a8a1a7407" src="https://github.com/user-attachments/assets/bf15ce96-5065-4f12-a915-b55242dd7b3b" />

 Prior to beginning the analysis, a variety of checks were conducted to ensure data quality and to become familiar with the dataset.
 The SQL queries utilized to inspect and perform quality control checks can be found here [link].

 # Executive Summary

 ### Overview of Findings

-After Elist experienced strong growth that peaked in late 2020 with a 163% increase in revenue, the company’s sales have steadily declined, with significant drops recorded in 2022.
+TechHive experienced strong growth that peaked in late 2020 with a 163% increase in revenue.
+However, the company’s sales have steadily declined afterward, with significant drops recorded in 2022.
 Key performance indicators show year-over-year decreases across the board: revenue fell by 46%, order volume by 40%, and average order value by 10%.
 While this sharp decline may reflect post-pandemic market normalization, the following sections will explore additional factors influencing sales performance and highlight key opportunity areas for improvement.

 Below is the sales overview page from the Power BI dashboard and more examples are included throughout the report.
 The entire interactive dashboard can be found here [link].